Powerful web management systems like the WordPress CMS have effectively improved web design and web development for non-technical users.

-As described in the official WordPress site …
+According to the official WordPress site …

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-This is huge!
+This is important.
 Why?

-(WordPress.org – Free Theme Directory)
+(WordPress.org – WP Themes Directory)

 (Browse Thousands Of FREE WordPress Themes!)

-WordPress Themes – Benefits And Advantages
+Themes – Benefits

-- WordPress themes lets you save thousands of dollars on website design costs.
-Free WP themes cost nothing and most “Premium”themes are typically quite inexpensive.
+- WP themes lets you save hundreds of dollars on website development costs.
+Free themes cost nothing and most “Premium”WordPress themes are typically quite affordable.

-About Responsive Themes
+About Responsive WordPress Themes